11 Best Business Bank Accounts for LLC in 2025

 Chase Business – Best for Merchant Services

-Chase Business checking offers a strong account option if you’re looking for a traditional bank account where you can deposit cash.
-The bank offers a huge network of physical branches in addition to its sizable ATM network.
+Chase Business Checking offers a strong account option if you’re looking for a traditional bank account where you can deposit cash.
+The bank offers a huge network of physical branches and a sizable ATM network.
 Businesses in most states that need to deposit cash will find this to be a great option.

-Chase offers business checking accounts with features like a business debit card and cash deposits at their brick-and-mortar locations.
-Unfortunately, it charges a monthly maintenance fee unlike most of its competitors.
+Chase offers business checking accounts with features like a business debit card and cash deposits at its brick-and-mortar locations.
+However, unlike most of its competitors, it charges a monthly maintenance fee.

-Unfortunately, between the potential for fees and app, Chase ranks lowest on our list but with solid potential.
-Those needing a more robust online experience will find another option more appealing but traditional bank lovers who take cash from customers and need to deposit cash into their accounts regularly will find Chase to be worth taking a look at.
+Unfortunately, between the potential for fees and the app, Chase ranks lowest on our list but with solid potential.
+Those needing a more robust online experience will find another option more appealing, but traditional bank lovers who take cash from customers and need to deposit cash into their accounts regularly will find Chase worth looking at.

 Fees